Guide for Wood Types, Characteristics and Lumber Identification

 Types of Wood

-While many woodworkers are focused on things like tension, weight, durability, and ease of use, others are much more interested to extract from the wood things like its warmth, shine, and to match the beauty of the wood grain and weave to the surrounding décor.
+Wood is an incredibly versatile build material, and thousands of variations in its internal structure, tree species, and processing can lead to the different characteristics of the finished products.
+While many woodworkers focus on things like tension, weight, durability, and ease of use, others are much more interested in extracting from the wood things like its warmth and shine, matching the beauty of the wood grain and weave to the surrounding décor.

 Types of Hardwood

 While the most famous (and most expensive) type of hardwood is mahogany, other types are also very well represented on the worldwide market, including: